barraca07/MLVisual/README.md

 ## Visualiser Usage

-The `visualise_synthetic` function in `utils.py` allows model probability and class predictions to be visualised using a choice of synthetic 2D binary classification datasets.
+The `visualise` function allows model probability and class predictions to be visualised using a choice of synthetic 2D binary classification datasets.
 It is used as follows:

 ----

-**`visualise_synthetic(model, title, dataset)`** - Create the model visualisation
+**`visualise(model, dataset)`** - Create the model visualisation

 Parameters:

 `model` (LogisticRegression | NearestNeightbors | NaiveBayes | DecisionTree | RandomForest | AdaBoost | SupportVectorMachine | NeuralNetwork)
     - Instance of model class with methods `fit`, `predict_proba` and `predict`

-`title` (str)
-    - Figure title

 `dataset` (str)
     - The dataset to use for visualisation.
 Must be one of 'separable_blobs', 'overlapping_blobs', 'circles', 'moons' or 'spiral'.